HenrydeB/Rustqlite/README.md

 # Welcome to RustQLite
 This is a lightweight database management system inspired by the structure of SQLite.
-This project includes a simple SQL interpreter that is able to process a few basic commands, such as SELECT, INSERT, UPDATE, and DELETE.
+This project includes a simple SQL interpreter that is able to process a few basic commands:

-> [!NOTE]
-> This project is a work in progress, a further iteration will be done to optimize and condense the codebase.
->
+CREATE, SELECT, INSERT, UPDATE, DROP and DELETE.

 ## Database Structure
-This project only allows for a single database, which is found in the database.rdb file that is created in the root directory of this program when you first run it (this will later be moved to another location).
+This project only allows for a single database, which is found in `data/database.rdb` for now.
+This single database acts similarly to SQLite where all tables are found on one file.
+This database is organized as a BTreeMap, where the unique identifier of the table is the table name, and the table itself is stored as the value.

+To view your current tables in your database, use the `schema` command.

 ## Running the Program
 In it's current state, this program requires you to have Rust and Cargo installed on your machine.